Project manager roles and responsibilities: Everything you need to know

 Project manager vs product manager

-A project manager’s responsibility is to organize the work that will need to be done to create that product, and
+- Organize the work that will need to be done to create that product, and

 What is a project in project management?

-According to the Association for Project Management (APM), a project is “a unique, transient endeavor undertaken to achieve planned objectives, which could be defined in terms of outputs, outcomes or benefits.”
+According to the project definition from the Association for Project Management (APM), a project is “a unique, transient endeavor undertaken to achieve planned objectives, which could be defined in terms of outputs, outcomes or benefits.”

-- Initiation — establishing the need for a project, establishing the project’s objectives, and getting kickoff approval from key stakeholders.
+- Initiation — establishing the need for a project, establishing the project’s objectives, and getting kickoff approval from key stakeholders,

-- Planning — creating a detailed guide for execution that includes the project scope, constraints, work breakdown structure (WBS), schedule, and risk analysis.
+- Planning — creating a detailed guide for execution that includes the project scope, constraints, work breakdown structure (WBS), schedule, and risk analysis,

-- Execution — creating deliverables.
+- Execution — creating deliverables,